Marine snow

 Marine snow is a shower of organic material falling from upper waters to the deep ocean.

-In the deep ocean, marine snow (also known as "ocean dandruff") is a continuous shower of mostly organic detritus falling from the upper layers of the water column.
+In the deep ocean, marine snow is a continuous shower of mostly organic detritus falling from the upper layers of the water column.
 It is a significant means of exporting energy from the light-rich photic zone to the aphotic zone below, which is referred to as the biological pump.
 Export production is the amount of organic matter produced in the ocean by primary production that is not recycled (remineralised) before it sinks into the aphotic zone.
 Because of the role of export production in the ocean's biological pump, it is typically measured in units of carbon (e.g. mg C m^{−2} d^{−1}).
 The term was coined by explorer William Beebe as observed from his bathysphere.
 As the origin of marine snow lies in activities within the productive photic zone, the prevalence of marine snow changes with seasonal fluctuations in photosynthetic activity and ocean currents.
 Marine snow can be an important food source for organisms living in the aphotic zone, particularly for organisms that live very deep in the water column.